Recent Posts

 Public TOR IPv6 Only Gateway

 These days, I feel like TOR is really getting pushed as only a method for anonymous internet browsing; almost entirely focused on HTTP.
 However TOR hidden services are really neat.
 They are the opposite of the client use case of TOR and are for server anonymity.
 The problem with TOR hidden services is that they require the clients to run the TOR software to view at all.
 Worse, for connecting to any other service besides HTTP requires jumping over some significant hurdles.
+The client side configuration for visiting hidden services is actually harder than the server side configuration.

 Two factor for SSH, revisited